Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 Your dad would have had a little radio in there.

-Oh, it was a little radio.
+Oh, that was a radio.

 He loved that radio.

-Probably a ladder?
+Probably a ladder.

 He smooched that radio every night.